-Three machine guns can be mounted on the helicopter: two in the crew door on the starboard side and one window-mounted on the port side.
+Three machine guns can be mounted on the helicopter, including two in the crew door on the starboard side and one window-mounted on the port side.

-In May 2008 Northrop Grumman was awarded a contract to equip the Royal Netherlands Air Force's (RNLAF) CH-47Fs with the AAR-54 missile warning system.
-The systems were equipped in January 2010.
+In May 2008, Northrop Grumman was awarded a contract to equip the Royal Netherlands Air Force’s (RNLAF) CH-47Fs with the AAR-54 missile warning system.
+The systems were installed in January 2010.

 The Chinook is equipped with a suite of countermeasures systems selected by the customer country.